Salomé

 llms.txt: what we do, what we know, what we don't know

-We talk a lot about llms.txt like an “AI sitemap”.
+We talk a lot about llms.txt as the “AI sitemap”.

 What it is, very concretely

-• Avoid them focusing on useless areas (technical pages, admin, etc.).
+- Avoid them focusing on useless areas (technical pages, admin, drafts...).

-• Google said that llms.txt is not used to decide who appears in its AI Overviews, and that traditional SEO remains the main criteria.
+- Google has indicated that llms.txt is not used for its AI Overviews, and that “classic” SEO remains the main criteria for inclusion.

 So honestly: